-There were several small features that made the Dryzzle a little cozier.
-Some of these features include a micro-fleece fabric on the inside of the top of the zipper to keep the wearer's chin from getting caught by the zipper.
+Several small features made the Dryzzle a little cozier.
+Some of these features include a micro-fleece fabric on the inside of the top of the zipper to keep the wearer's chin from getting caught in the zipper.
 There is also an internal fabric that felt among the least clammy even while working hard, as well as easy-to-grab zipper pulls.
-Other small features warrant us to give a nice nod to comfort and show attention to detail.
+Other small features warrant us to give a subtle nod to comfort and show attention to detail.

-The Dryzzle's hood was fantastic with a baseball cap or a beanie, or simply just your head.
-It provided the wearer above-average storm protection and kept our testers dry in both real world use and through an array of side-by-side comparisons.
-This contender offers excellent features that help keep it snug it around the wearer's head without limiting any peripheral vision.
+The Dryzzle's hood was fantastic with a baseball cap or a beanie, or only just your head.
+It provided the wearer above-average storm protection and kept our testers dry in both real-world uses and through an array of side-by-side comparisons.
+This contender offers excellent features that help keep it snug around the wearer's head without limiting any peripheral vision.
 The only downside?
 The Driyzzle's hood doesn't fit over a climbing or bike helmet very well.
-While it does technically fit, it's much tighter than the other models we tested and it certainly does affect the wearer's comfort and peripheral vision in these scenarios.
+While it does technically fit, it's much tighter than the other models we tested, and it positively does affect the wearer's comfort and peripheral vision in these scenarios.

-The Dryzzle features two hand-warmer style pockets and one chest Napoleon style pocket.
+The Dryzzle features two hand-warmer-style pockets and one chest Napoleon style pocket.
 The lower pockets are a nice place to put your hands but are low enough that they get covered up by a backpack waist-belt or climbing harness, making them hard to access.
-The one small upside of this jacket during these activities is that even with a heavier pack, the zippers don't seem to pinch; they aren't as painful as other models in our review because of a combination of the storm flaps and lower gauge zipper.
+The one small upside of this jacket during these activities is that even with a more substantial pack, the zippers don't seem to pinch; they aren't as painful as other models in our review because of a combination of the storm flaps and lower gauge zipper.

-This contender weighs 13 ounces; it's lighter than most 3 layer construction Gore-tex jackets but pretty average among Gore-tex Paclite models.
-While this jacket could be considered lightweight, there are lighter weight options, such as the Outdoor Research Helium II, which at 6.5 ounces, is literally half the weight.
-The lightest Gore-tex Paclite jacket that we tested was the Arc'teryx Beta SL which is only two ounces lighter (11 ounces total) and also doesn't feature pit-zips (which is likely where a lot of the two ounce weight difference went).
+This contender weighs 13 ounces; it's lighter than most three layer construction Gore-tex jackets but pretty average among Gore-tex Paclite models.
+While this jacket could be considered lightweight, there are lighter weight options, such as the Outdoor Research Helium II, which at 6.5 ounces, is half the weight.
+The lightest Gore-tex Paclite jacket that we tested was the Arc'teryx Beta SL, which is only two ounces lighter (11 ounces total) and also doesn't feature pit-zips (which is likely where a lot of the two-ounce weight difference went).

 We think the Dryzzle is a pretty versatile shell; it is breathable and packable enough for everything from day hikes to extended backpacking trips.
-We think it's durable enough for climbing or backcountry ski trips, but think other models like the Marmot Minimalist, Outdoor Research Foray or Arc'teryx Beta SL offer slightly better mobility and ventilation and are better for activities where those features become more paramount.
-While twice the price, we do think the material and design of the Dryzzle allows it to offer better performance at backcountry activities better when compared to the Marmot PreCip, The North Face Venture 2 or the Columbia Watertight II.
+We think it's durable enough for climbing or backcountry ski trips, but think other models like the Marmot Minimalist, Outdoor Research Foray, or Arc'teryx Beta SL offer slightly better mobility and ventilation.
+How so?
+They are better for activities where those features become more paramount.
+While twice the price, we do think the material and design of the Dryzzle allows it to offer better performance at backcountry activities better when compared to the Marmot PreCip, The North Face Venture 2, or the Columbia Watertight II.

 Conclusion and the Bottom Line